gradio-app/gradio/guides/05_custom-components/05_frontend.md

 # The Frontend 🌐⭐️

-This guide will cover everything you need to know to implement your custom component's front-end.
+This guide will cover everything you need to know to implement your custom component's frontend.

 Tip: Gradio components use svelte.
 Writing svelte is fun!
 If you're not familiar, check out the interactive [guide](https://learn.svelte.dev/tutorial/welcome-to-svelte)